yacy/yacy_search_server/docker/Readme.md

 -p option map host port and container port, allowing web interface access through the usual http://localhost:8090.

-#### With persistent data volume
+#### Handle persistent data volume

+As configured in the Dockerfile, by default yacy data (in /opt/yacy_search_server/DATA) will persist after container stop or deletion, in a volume with an automatically generated id.

+Bu you may map a host directory to hold yacy data in container :

+	docker run -v [/your_host/data/directory]:/opt/yacy_search_server/DATA luccioman/yacy

+Or just use a volume label to help identify it later

-	docker run -v [your_host/data/directory]:/opt/yacy_search_server/DATA luccioman/yacy
+	docker run -v yacy_volume:/opt/yacy_search_server/DATA luccioman/yacy

-This allow your container to reuse a data directory from the host.
+Note that you can list all docker volumes with :

+	docker volume ls

 #### As background process